rbspy/rbspy.github.io/src/faq.md

 * By default, `rbspy` 0.6 and newer pauses the ruby process when it's collecting samples.
 This can affect performance, especially if you're using a high sampling rate.
-You can disable the pausing with the `--nonblocking`, but be aware that this can lead to incorrect samples. flag.
+You can disable the pausing with the `--nonblocking` flag, but be aware that this can lead to incorrect samples.
 * `rbspy` does use some CPU.
 If you use `rbspy record --subprocesses`, it can use a substantial amount of CPU (because it'll start a separate thread for every process it's recording)
 * disk usage: `rbspy record` will save a data file to disk with compressed stack traces, and if you